ScanR/WYJS/README.md

 # WYJScrapper

 This project is a scraper for Weekly Young Jump.
-It allows you to automatically retrieve the series Renai (rip), OnK, Uma Musume: Cinderella Gray on your Young Jump account and save them in a local folder.
+It allows you to automatically rip series from the YJ By default the series are : Renai (rip), OnK, Uma Musume: Cinderella Gray

+You can add a series by modifying the scrap.js in the "const scrappingSeries"

 ## Prerequisites